SerStableLad/StableRisk-V1/TECH_ARCHITECTURE.md

 ---

 This technical architecture document provides a comprehensive overview of the StableRisk application's design, implementation, and operational characteristics.
-The architecture emphasizes performance, reliability, and maintainability while supporting the application's core mission of providing fast, accurate stablecoin risk assessment.
+The architecture emphasizes performance, reliability, maintainability, and excellent user experience while supporting the application's core mission of providing fast, accurate stablecoin risk assessment with intuitive data visualization.